Jilmoire/combat-crafts/README.md

 # COMBAT CRAFTS
-This mod aims to change the crafting mechanics for combat tools including weapon, armors, and projectiles.
+This mod aims to change the crafting mechanics for combat tools.
 This mod will include the following:
   - Semi-realistic weapon crafting system.
+(Not accurate really...)
   - "Still vanila" way of crafting tools.
   - Longer crafting steps for weapons.